OnLeeTwo/module-6-OnLeeTwo/README.md

 - Flask
 - Flassger
+- NanoID
+- Pytest
+- Coverage
 - Gunicorn
 - Docker

 ### Apps Depedency

-- flask = "\*"
+- flask = "*"
-- flasgger = "\*"
+- flasgger = "*"
-- gunicorn = "\*"
+- gunicorn = "*"
+- pytest = "*"
+- nanoid = "*"
+- coverage = "*"

 ## Function and Description

-This API will manage an animal, employees, feeding schedule, and report with adherance to RESTful API.
-It can do CRUD to animal, employees, and feeding schedules list.
+This API will manage an animal, employees, feeding schedule, enclosure, and report with adherance to RESTful API.
+It can do CRUD to animal, employees, enclosure and feeding schedules list.
 For now, it can only read the report data.
 For full API documentation, check /apidocs on run

 ## How to run